 Despite what many Christians believe, the real Gods do not offer to be your Friends, Assistants, or Buddies.
 They only offer to relate to you with an understanding that They are the Masters, and you are the slave.
 In your relationship with Them, there is an enormous difference in rank which will never go away.

 Now in general, we humans don’t like the whole master-slave concept.
 It gives us a bad taste in our mouths, because in this world, human slave owners often abuse the power that they have over others.
 Well, the real Gods are not humans—They are an entirely different kind of Being.
 While humans can’t handle too much power without becoming jerks, the real Gods don’t have this limitation.
 Towards souls who sincerely want to please Them, the real Gods are extremely gracious, patient, kind, gentle, loving, and encouraging.
 So there’s no need to fear having God as your Master, because He’s the best Master you’ll ever know.
-Also, God specifically created humans to function as His servants, and that means that the more we serve God, the more we actually enjoy serving Him (see The Joy of Being Powerless in Your Relationship with God).
+Also, God specifically created humans to function as His servants, and that means that the more we serve God, the more we actually enjoy serving Him.

 Let’s recap.
 God grants salvation to those humans who respond to Him with soul attitudes that He finds pleasing.
 God wants you to embrace the purpose for which He has created you, and that means embracing your place as His slave.
 Given the vast difference between you and God—plus the fact that you can’t even move without Him—His salvation requirements are really quite simple.
 He’s essentially just requiring that you accept what is obvious: that you are a powerless created speck who was created for the purpose of pleasing your Creators.
 There’s really no way for you to refuse to embrace your place as God’s slave without taking some pretty obnoxious stands.
 After all, what are you going to say?
 “I don’t want to serve You because I’m not in the mood”?
 What does your mood have to do with anything?
 A soldier might not be in the mood to mop floors, but if that’s what his commanding officer tells him to do, he’s going to get in trouble if he refuses to obey.
 In the same way, when we humans give God a bunch of attitude and say, “I don’t care how powerful You are, I’m not going to respect You or obey You,” God retaliates.